W-Net-AI/LISP-CV/Readme.md

 you an idea of how to convert C++ OpenCv code you find online to Lisp.

-All the constants are as so:
+All the constants are defined as so:

 If a constant in OpenCV's C++ interface is WINDOW_AUTOSIZE